10 Tips on making Summer Camp a successful experience for your kids!

 Picture this: complete excitement about starting a fun week at camp, a seamless drop-off, non-stop chatter about how fun/cool/awesome the day was!
 This can be your life!
 You just need to do a little bit of discovery, investigation and grocery shopping (see #6).

-Check out these tips and you’ll be on the right track to making your kid’s summer camp experience a raging success.
+Check out these tips (and local seacoast camps) and you’ll be on the right track to making your kid’s summer camp experience a raging success.

 Tip #1 Start now